Ahmet-Arvas/ahmet-arvas.github.io/README.md

 # ahmet-arvas.github.io
+## What is This?
-## This is my webpage, programmed with js, html and css.
+This is my personal webpage it is have "my skills", "about me" and "contact" pages, programmed with js, html and css.
 You can go with this link.
 ## You Can Use All Files!
 This is 100% open source 👍
-## Thanks...
+##